Can Compression Clothing Actually Improve Lymphatic Flow? What the Science Really Shows

 Carry chronic stress.

 Common signs are persistent puffiness, heavy legs by late afternoon, sluggish recovery after workouts, or that low-grade inflammation we tend to normalize and ignore.
+If you’ve been exploring how chronic inflammation affects energy and weight resistance, I break that down more deeply here → Low-Grade Inflammation.

-And while no fabric can replace movement, thoughtfully engineered compression can serve as a supportive layer—one piece of a smarter, movement-first recovery strategy rather than a standalone fix.
+While no fabric can replace movement, thoughtfully engineered compression can serve as a supportive layer—one piece of a smarter, movement-first recovery strategy rather than a standalone fix.

 The lymphatic system thrives on movement and pressure.
 When daily life limits movement, intelligent compression may provide a supportive layer as a strategic tool.
 Recovery — especially after 40 — is no longer optional.